ENHANCE-PET/MOOSE/README.md

 #### 📀 Fresh install

 Kindly copy the code below and paste it on your ubuntu terminal, the installer should ideally take care of the rest.
 A fresh install would approximately take 10 minutes.
+We have also made a [video](https://youtu.be/ALqb-i6JaH0) of how to perform a fresh install of `moose`

 ##### Step: 1